ab4d/Ab4d.SharpEngine.Samples/README.md

 - Ab3d.DXEngine and Ab3d.PowerToys can run on older .Net versions including .Net framework 4.5+.

 Those two libraries provide more features and come with more samples that can be used as code templates for your needs.
-The following is a list of major features from Ab3d.DXEngine and Ab3d.PowerToys that are missing in Ab4d.SharpEngine (v2.0; this is not the full list):
+The following is a list of major features from Ab3d.DXEngine and Ab3d.PowerToys that are missing in Ab4d.SharpEngine (v3.0; this is not the full list):
-- Supersampling
 - Effects: PhysicallyBasedRendering, XRay, multi-map material, environment map and face color effect
-- Rendering 3D lines with arrows (currently arrow is created by additional lines that define the arrow)
 - Shadows
 - Post-processing